Active senior woman smiling and flexing arms outdoors.

 • Elderberry shows signs from research that it helps reduce the time you spend sick with colds.

-Speak with your doctor about supplements before using them, especially if you have medicines.
-Some supplements may endanger your medications or lead to unwanted reactions.
+Consult with your doctor before using supplements, especially if you are taking other medications.
+Some supplements may interact with your medications or cause unwanted reactions.

 Community and Social Connection